syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Localization.md

-Note: In order to render the localized OLAP Client, we need to reset the content available in both OLAP Client Control and OLAP Cube
+> Note: In order to render the localized OLAP Client, we need to reset the content available in both OLAP Client Control and OLAP Cube

 ## Localizing Control Information

 To apply control side localization, use the following code example.

-{% highlight html %}
+{% highlight js %}

-[HTML]

  ej.olap.OlapClient.locale["zh-CN"] = {